DoTheEvo/ansible-arch/README.md

 * press `g` - go-to dialogue to see bookmarked places, they are defined in yazi `keymap.toml`
 * `a` - creates a file, if the name ends with `/` it creates a directory
 * `y` - copy selected file, `p` - paste that file<br>
-  whats nice that if a file with the name exist it ads `_1` to the new copy, which makes for quick and easy creation of a backup of a file before editing it<br>
+  whats nice is that if a file with the name exist, it ads `_1` to the new copy, which makes for quick and easy creation of a backup of a file before editing it<br>
   `x` moves the file
 * `t` - a new tab